Treatise: ‘Treatise On Awakening Of Faith In The Mahāyāna [i.e. Great Vehicle]’ by the Chán Tradition‘s 12th Indian Patriarch Aśvaghoṣa Bodhisattva

-[For] Bodhisattvas within [these, whose] minds give rise [to] timidity [and] weakness, [who] fear not [being] able [to] meet all Buddhas [and] Bodhisattvas, [who] fear not [being] able [to] accomplish [the] mind [of] pure faith, who give rise [to] doubts, [and] desire [to] retreat, [they] should have this thought,
+[For] Bodhisattvas within [these, whose] minds give rise [to] timidity [and] weakness, [who] fear not [being] able [to] meet all Buddhas [and] Bodhisattvas, [who] fear not [being] able [to] accomplish [the] mind [of] pure Faith, who give rise [to] doubts, [and] desire [to] retreat, [they] should have this thought,

-[It] must [be] known, [that the] earlier door [of] cessation [and] contemplation, [is] named ‘Self-Buddha Samādhi’, [from mindfulness of oneself’s Buddha-nature or self-nature Amitābha].
+[It] must [be] known, [that the] earlier door [of] cessation [and] contemplation, [is] named ‘Mindfulness [Of] Self-Buddha Samādhi’.

-Now instructed [is] mindfulness [of] Buddha [and/or] Bodhisattvas, [that] is ‘Other-Buddha Samādhi’.
+Now instructed [is] mindfulness [of] Buddha [and/or] Bodhisattva, [that] is ‘Mindfulness [Of] Other-Buddha Samādhi’.

 Understanding clearly, [that] all Buddhas [and] Bodhisattvas have great supernormal powers, skilful [and] expedient means, [who are] able [to] save myself and all [other] sentient beings, [this] is contemplation practice.

-Always seeing that Buddha, [their] mind [of] Faith [will] grow, [and] forever not retrogress.
-At there, hearing [to learn the] Dharma, [and] contemplating [the] Buddha’s Dharma body [i.e. Dharmakaya], [they will] gradually, [yet most swiftly] cultivate practices [to] attain entry [into the] right place [for awakening of Buddhahood].
+Constantly seeing that Buddha, [their] mind [of] Faith [will] grow, [and] forever not retrogress.
+In that [land], hearing [to learn the] Dharma, [and] contemplating [the] Buddha’s Dharma body [i.e. Dharmakāya], [they will] gradually, [yet most swiftly] cultivate practices [to] attain entry [into the] right place [for awakening of Buddhahood].

 Second, [as] Dharma Treasury [i.e. Dharmākara] Bhikṣu’s power [of] vows [is] supreme thus.
-All Buddhas’ fruit [of meritorious] virtues although [are] truly equal, within [the] causal [ground, of their] power [of] vows relied [upon and] used [to] gather sentient beings, [there] are differences within no differences thus.
+All Buddhas’ fruits [of meritorious] virtues although [are] truly equal, within [the] causal [ground, of their] power [of] vows relied [on and] used [to] gather sentient beings, [there] are differences within no differences thus.

-Third, [as mindfulness of Buddha’s name] enables people [to be] continually mindful, [to] attain [the] focused mind thus.
+Third, [as mindfulness of the Buddha’s name] enables people [to be] continually mindful, [to] attain [the] focused mind thus.
 If not [with] focused praise [i.e. recitation], thus [will] sentient beings both desire [to be] born [in the] West, [and] also desire [to be] born [in the] East.
-[With the] mind without one fixed [Aspiration], pure karma [is] difficult [to] accomplish.
+[With the] mind without one definite [Aspiration], pure karma [is] difficult [to] accomplish.

-With [the] Dharma body not two thus, sentient beings [and the] Buddha [are] not two thus, [the ones] able [to be] mindful [and the one] as mindful [of] not two thus.
+With [the] Dharma Body [i.e. Dharmakāya] not two thus, sentient beings [and the] Buddha [are] not two thus, [the ones] able [to be] mindful [and the one] as mindful [of] not two thus.

 [With] one thought corresponding [by sincere mindfulness of Āmítuófó’s name, is with] one thought [aligned to the] Buddha.
 [With] thought to thought corresponding, [is with] thought to thought [aligned to the] Buddha.

-Namo Amituofo : Translation by Shen Shi’an (not in book above)
+Namo Amituofo : Translation by Shen Shi’an